yuejin123/yigebot/README.md

 # yigebot
 Backtest, strategy optimization and live trading for cryptocurrency

-Built on top of ccxt, zipline and pyfolio with aaded automated strategy optimization feature.
+Built on top of ccxt, zipline and pyfolio with added automated strategy optimization feature.

 Streamline the process of signal discovery, strategy optimization, live trading and portfolio analytics.